-When calculated in aggregate for all taxa observed in this study, abundance hotspots were most consistently observed in nearshore areas (within about 40 km from shore), particularly in northern Maryland, near the mouth of Chesapeake Bay and the North Shore of Virginia, and near the mouth of Delaware Bay (Figure 17-23).
-Hotspots of species richness were consistently located in similar areas (Figure 17-23).
+When calculated in aggregate for all taxa observed in this study, abundance hotspots were most consistently observed in nearshore areas (within about 40 km from shore).
+This held true within the Maryland study area as well as within the broader MABS study area, where more persistent hotspots were located near the mouth of Chesapeake Bay, the North Shore of Virginia, and near the mouth of Delaware Bay (Figure 11-24).
+Hotspots of species richness were consistently located in similar areas (Figure 11-24).
 While the aggregate abundance hotspot patterns may be largely driven by a few common species groups (such as scoters and gannets), species richness hotspots display habitat use areas that are valuable to large numbers of species through time.
 In grid cells that were identified as species richness hotspots, up to 10 species were observed in a single survey; the most persistent species richness hotspots were identified in 88% of surveys.